garrandall/popular-music-data/tracks/laundromat-nivea.md

 Oh Girl Please!

 Oh Girl Please My Ass!
 Who That Is Over There?

 Are You Mocking Me?

 Uh, Boy Ain't Nobody Got To Mock You

 Yeah You Mocking Me!
 You Get Your Little Record Deal And Shit And Think You All That

-Ooh, Bye Keith
+Oh Bye Keith

 Nivea Hello!

 You's A Lying Cheating Son Of A
 The Way You Do Me Boy I'm Tired Of Taking Your Shit See I Know All About Those Fast Hoes Up In College Shorty Need To Stop It Hello